How to Craft a Poem with Found Art & Words

 “Made things” can be creations with pens or paint or paper, offering a reflection of what’s in our heads and on our hearts and showing up on the page.

 For a number of years I’ve been practicing a way of poetry-making that has become a welcome outlet for my creativity.
-Using cut out words and pictures from old books and magazines, glitter glue, watercolors, stamps and more, I began a new way of crafting my thoughts on the blank page.
+Using cut-out words and pictures from old books and magazines, glitter glue, watercolors, stamps and more, I began a new way of crafting my thoughts on the blank page.
+Art Journaling is a wonderful expression.

-This practice has produced the following work—shared in photos below.
+This practice has produced the work shared in photos below.
 Not necessarily ‘poetry,’ but various expressions of a made thing.

 Poems & Prayers on Paper